hcharles14/EpiCompare/Command_Line_EpiCompare/README.md

 c. change the current working directory to specified output folder

-d.
+d. generate datahub for visualization in WashU Epigenome browser

+e.
 If user_data is True, process user's data and combine them with roadmap data

-e. identify regions using selected method
+f. identify regions using selected method

-f. write final data into specified file name and sort the file
+g. write final data into specified file name and sort the file